cesar-ilharco/acl-2020/_posts/2021-05-14-instructions-for-camera-ready.md

 - The "Last Name" is the name(s) by which your paper is to be cited.
 It is usually a family name, even for authors from cultures where the family name is written first.
 - The "First Name" is usually a given name or names, including middle names/initials.

+The metadata should be written using Unicode (UTF-8) with LaTeX commands.
+Please try to follow these guidelines:
+- In titles, please capitalize the first word, the first word after a colon (:), and all other words (including hyphenated words like Mixed-Case), except the function words: **articles, pronouns, conjunctions, prepositions, particles, subordinating conjunctions, and the infinitive marker "to".**
+- BibTeX (in many bibliography styles, including ACL's) lowercases the titles of conference papers, and needs to be told which letters not to lowercase.
+So if your title has letters that should always be capitals, please protect them with curly braces, like this: {E}nglish, {C}homsky, {IBM}, {CFG}s, {HMM}s.
+Please also protect the first letter after a sentence-final punctuation mark.
+For example:

+*Can {LSTM} Learn to Capture Agreement? {T}he Case of {B}asque Named Entity Extraction from Noisy Input: {S}peech and {OCR}.*